Prof. Aarsland Dag – Psychiatrist in London

 His research has involved a wide variety of topics within psychiatry and neuropsychiatry of older adults, with a focus on dementia.
 A main focus has been on dementia and neuropsychiatric problems in people with Parkinson’s disease, and related to this also.

 After completing his medical degree at the Universities in Bochum, Germany and Oslo, Norway, he finished his training as a specialist psychiatrist and started a career in geriatric psychiatry.
-He founded and still lead the Section of geriatric psychiatry and the Centre for Age-Related Disease at Stavanger University Hospital, which is now a nationally acclaimed centre of clinical and academic geriatric psychiatry, covering the full spectrum of psychiatric conditions in elderly people within a large psychiatric department.
+He founded and still leads the Section of geriatric psychiatry and the Centre for Age-Related Disease at Stavanger University Hospital, which is now a nationally acclaimed centre of clinical and academic geriatric psychiatry, covering the full spectrum of psychiatric conditions in elderly people within a large psychiatric department.

 After becoming specialist in psychiatry, he completed his PhD and appointed associate Professor and later Professor of Old Age Psychiatry at the University in Bergen, Norway.
-Later he became professor at te University of Oslo, before becoming appointed as Professor of Clinical dementia research at the Alzheimer’s Disease Research Centre at the prestigious Karolinska Institute in Stockholm, Sweden.
+Later he became professor at the University of Oslo, before becoming appointed as Professor of Clinical dementia research at the Alzheimer’s Disease Research Centre at the prestigious Karolinska Institute in Stockholm, Sweden.
 After working in Sweden for five years he moved to his current post in London.

 He developed and lead the European Consortium for DLB, which includes more than 25 centres across 13 European countries, with a common database of more than 1200 DLB patients, by far the largest DLB sample in the world.
 Together with key colleagues at KCL and SLAM I have developed a “Parkinson-spectrum Memory Clinic” focusing on PD and DLB patients.